 The model reinforces the importance of nurturing all four cornerstones of our hauora (health) [Hinengaro, Tinana, Wairua and Whānau] for overall wellbeing.
 All four walls are interconnected and must work harmoniously together to bring balance for holistic wellness.
 Each of the walls are dependent on the others standing strong to maintain a solid whare which is why nurturing all four domains is essential for maintaining our overall hauora.

-- taha tinana (physical wellbeing) Is about how your body grows, feels and moves, how we care for it, and what we put into it.
+- taha tinana (physical wellbeing) Is about how our body grows, feels and moves, how we care for it, and what we put into it.
 Nourishing and strengthening our physical wellbeing enables us to cope with the ups and downs of life.
 Changes in our physical health can have a direct impact on other aspects of our health, such as our mental and emotional health.
 Some key behaviours related to taha tinana are physical activity, healthy eating, sleep and smoking.

 - taha hinengaro (mental wellbeing) Taha hinengaro is a person’s thoughts, feelings, mind, conscience, and heart.
 It’s about how we feel, as well as how we communicate and think.
 Taking care of taha hinengaro is important for everyone, regardless of whether or not we’ve experienced mental illness or distress.
 When taha hinengaro is strong, people are able to gain perspective on their thoughts and feelings, remain hopeful in the face of distress, and make choices that reflect what matters to them.
-Behaviours relevant to taha hinengaro include being able to express our thoughts and feelings, making choices that reflect a balance of short and long term interests, allowing distressing thoughts and feelings without being overwhelmed by them, and being able notice when stress was becoming unhelpful and take effective action to manage it.
+Behaviours relevant to taha hinengaro include being able to express our thoughts and feelings, making choices that reflect a balance of short and long term interests, allowing distressing thoughts and feelings without being overwhelmed by them, and being able to notice when stress is becoming unhelpful and taking effective action to manage it.